 Nearly every sector of the economy relies on the trucking industry to transport their goods and to ensure they get from point A to point B in a safe, reliable, and efficient manner.

-In fact, almost $700 billion of goods are transported by truck every year.
+In fact, almost 72% of the world’s freight by weight is transported by truck every year.

-Yet despite the essential nature of the trucking industry, it’s still at the mercy of changing –– and extreme –– weather conditions.
+Despite the essential nature of the trucking industry, it’s still at the mercy of changing and increasingly volatile weather conditions.

 Weather events have a huge impact on the industry:

 - Weather is responsible for almost 25% of all truck delays

 - Weather costs the trucking industry up to $3.5 billion a year